 Harassment, hate speech and inappropriate content will be reported to the relevant authorities.
 Students must demonstrate respect to others and the School.
 They must not make any comment on any site that targets any student or staff member of the School with perceived negative intent or undermines the name/good work of the School.

 Students are in no way to link students of the School, staff or the School itself to actions that the School would not support or condone (alcohol abuse; sexual activity; bullying; illicit drug use; inappropriate, profane and/or offensive language).
 This includes photographs of students in our school uniform.

 Consequences of a Breach of Policy

-Teacher reminds student of the policy and procedures.
+The teacher reminds the student of the policy and procedures.

-Student continues to ignore the ICT policy – teacher confiscates equipment or withdraws student’s access privileges.
-Student and/or parent called to meet with teacher to determine corrective action.
-Student complies with policy and equipment and access rights are restored.
+The student continues to ignore the ICT policy – the teacher confiscates equipment or withdraws students' access privileges.
+Student and/or parent called to meet with the teacher to determine corrective action.
+The student complies with policy and equipment, and access rights are restored.

-Student continues to behave inappropriately – Head of School (or delegate) is notified.
-Student has to negotiate a gradual re-instatement of privileges.
+The student continues to behave inappropriately – the Head of School (or delegate) is notified.
+The student has to negotiate a gradual re-instatement of privileges.

-Serious offences include serious threats, or bullying, sharing of illegal or indecent information and images, intentional damage or neglect.
+Serious offences include serious threats, bullying, illegal or indecent information and images, and intentional damage or neglect.

 The Principal and parents will be notified, and police may be called to investigate the allegation.
 Access to ICT equipment and resources will be withdrawn until the investigation is completed.